exnryptedDino/Website/alliances/allianceform.md

 ## Expectations
 {: .text-red-300 }
 - Your group’s representatives must remain professional.
-- Your group’s high ranked staff members should be utilizing grammar and acting professional whenever visiting BloxWorld.
+- Your group’s high ranked staff members should be utilizing grammar and acting professional whenever visiting BloxyBay.

 ## Other
 {: .text-red-300 }
-- If your group's alliance was terminated by BloxWorld, you must wait a minimum time period of **1** month before reapplying.
+- If your group's alliance was terminated by BloxyBay, you must wait a minimum time period of **1** month before reapplying.
-- If your group was blacklisted from becoming an affiliate by BloxWorld, contact an SHR for further details.
+- If your group was blacklisted from becoming an affiliate by BloxyBay, contact an SHR for further details.

 ## Link
 {: .text-red-300 }